 Some people may wonder how viewers with visual or hearing disabilities enjoy movies, tv shows, and plays.
 Accessible media gives viewers access to audio or visual elements of a show, movie, or play, through their other senses.
 In other words, accessible media means finding different ways to depict the audio or visual aspects of media.

-Below we outline how people with hearing and vision disabilities can watch or listen to TV shows, movies, and plays through accessible media including:
+Below we outline how people with hearing and vision disabilities can watch TV shows, movies, and plays through accessible media, including:

 - Closed captioning (CC)

 - Audio description (AD)

 Some viewers watch TV, movies, or plays with communication devices, such as hearing aids or assistive listening systems.
 Theatres may have assistive listening devices for viewers to borrow while watching a performance.

 Other viewers watch TV or movies with closed captioning (CC).
 When people turn on the closed caption feature on their televisions, part of the screen shows the visual elements of the show.
 The other part of the screen shows text that: